Use Your Lymphatic System To Aid In Your Immunity

 Boost a sluggish lymphatic system with self-massage or dry brushing to stimulate the skin and improve blood circulation to help the lymphatic system release toxins, aiding its role in fighting infections and improving the immune system.

 We are encouraging our patients to incorporate massaging of the lower extremities as a passive form of exercise to improve peripheral circulation and get blood moving to the feet and toes to prevent the accumulation of fluid and keep oxygen and nutrients flowing to the extremities.
 If you are healthy (non-diabetic) and have no circulatory problems, inflamed skin or skin sensitivities or skin disorders (i.e.eczema, psoriasis), infections or ulcerations you can use a technique to support the lymphatic system known as dry brushing using a soft, firm brush specifically designed for this.
 Most experts recommend dry-brushing in the morning.
 Alternatively you can use a natural exfoliating skin cloth in the shower with a mild bar of exfoliating body soap.

 Either way long strokes of medium pressure are the best.
 Start at your feet with brush or cloth move upward toward the heart.
 Similarly, when you start on your arms, begin at the hands and work upward.
 Use firm, small strokes upward, or work in a circular motion.
 For the stomach, work in a clockwise direction.
 The process should be done for at about 3-5 minutes.
 The skin should never be scratched or damaged.
 If you feel it is discontinue.

-Effective and rapid containment of COVID-19 together with self-care will go a long way in protecting ourselves and our communities against the virus.
-Learning about personal health behavior modifications is an actionable response to COVID-19 that we can all do.
+Effective and rapid containment of viruses together with self-care will go a long way in protecting ourselves and our communities against infectious diseases.
+Learning about personal health behavior modifications is an actionable response that we can all do.
 Caring for your lymphatic system assists in the proper functioning of your immune system, an essential weapon our body has to fight infection.